-The \$700 multi-currency revolving credit and guarantee facility
+The \$700 million multi-currency revolving credit and guarantee facility

-On 15 June 2022, the Group entered into a \$700.0 million multi-currency revolving credit and guarantee facility with a five-year tenor.
-The facility is available in a combination of guarantees, up to a limit of \$200.0 million, and cash drawings, or in full for cash drawings.
+On 15 June 2022, the Group entered into a \$700 million multi-currency revolving credit and guarantee facility with a five-year tenor, with two one-year extension options.
+The facility is available in a combination of guarantees, up to a limit of \$200 million, and cash drawings, or in full for cash drawings.
 The facility is guaranteed by Subsea 7 S.A. and Subsea 7 Finance (UK) PLC, a wholly-owned subsidiary of the Group.
-The facility was unutilised at 31 December 2022.
+During the year, the Group requested a one-year extension to the multi-currency revolving credit and guarantee facility which will now mature in June 2028.
+The facility size will reduce from \$700 million to \$600 million in June 2027 until maturity in June 2028.
+The facility was unutilised at 31 December 2023.